chmllr/wikizen/README.md

 > "Like all magnificent things,
 >  it's very simple."
-> -- _Natalie Babbitt_
+> — _Natalie Babbitt_

-WikiZen is a minimal Markdown-based wiki engine for simple and beautiful Wikis.
+WikiZen is a minimal Markdown-based wiki engine for simple Wikis.
 WikiZen serializes a Wiki into one JSON object, which makes it storable **anywhere**.

+## Notes For Myself

+Q: How to starting the Chrome REPL?
+A: `(cemerick.austin.repls/exec
+             :exec-cmds ["open" "-ga" "/Applications/Google Chrome.app"])`

+Q: How to run tests?
+A: At the moment, only god knows.